nickpgill/nickpgill.github.io/_posts/2020-06-02-black-lives-matter.md

  * Any of Toni Morrison's books, especially *Beloved*
  * For am Australian angle, Sally Morgan's *My Place*
  * More controversially, perhaps: *To Kill a Mocking Bird* and the follow-up *Go Set a Watchman* by Harper Lee; the latter book is not as famous to TKAMB, but I found it very insightful as to the mindset of people in the deep South of America.
 This mindset isn't always what I want to hear, but if we are to change society, we have to start from where we are not from where we would like to be.
- * If you don't have the time just now to read a whole novel, then the great Gil Scott-Heron was able to get his point across <a href = "https://www.youtube.com/watch?v=goh2x_G0ct4">in just over 2 minutes</a>.
+ * If you don't have the time just now to read a whole novel, then the great Gil Scott-Heron was able to get his point across <a href = "https://www.youtube.com/watch?v=goh2x_G0ct4">in just over 2 minutes</a>...
+J.B.
+Lenoir needed <a href = "https://www.youtube.com/watch?v=TtzIy1YUVXU">just over 3</a>...